-If NSAIDs are ineffective, doctors may recommend also taking birth control pills Oral Contraceptives Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings or barrier contraceptives) Applied to the skin (patch) Implanted under the skin read more that contain a progestin and a low dose of estrogen.
+If NSAIDs are ineffective, doctors may recommend also taking birth control pills Oral Contraceptives Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings) Applied to the skin (patch) Implanted under the skin read more that contain a progestin and a low dose of estrogen.
 These pills prevent the ovaries from releasing an egg (ovulation).
 Women who cannot take estrogen can take birth control pills that contain only a progestin.

 Other hormone treatments may also help relieve symptoms.
-They include danazol (a synthetic male hormone), progestins (such as levonorgestrel, etonogestrel, medroxyprogesterone, or micronized progesterone, taken by mouth), gonadotropin-releasing hormone (GnRH) agonists In endometriosis, patches of endometrial tissue—normally occurring only in the lining of the uterus (endometrium)—appear outside the uterus.
-Why endometrial tissue appears outside the uterus... read more (such as leuprolide and nafarelin), GnRH antagonists (such as elagolix), and an IUD that releases a progestin.
+They include danazol (a synthetic male hormone), progestins (such as levonorgestrel, etonogestrel, medroxyprogesterone, or micronized progesterone, taken by mouth), gonadotropin-releasing hormone (GnRH) agonists Drugs used to treat endometriosis (such as leuprolide and nafarelin), GnRH antagonists (such as elagolix), and an IUD that releases a progestin.
 GnRH agonists and antagonists help relieve menstrual cramps due to endometriosis.